 Not ideal for beginner cooks

 The advantage of a Granton edge is that the small dimples along the side of the blade are proficient in releasing food from the blade so that nothing sticks to the knife and everything pulls away clean and intact.
-The sleek pakkawood handles are comfortable and effortlessly stylish.
-The knife also comes with a blade guard for added protection when your knife is not in use.
-The high carbon stainless steel blade is unrivaled for its sharpness and durability.
+The sleek pakkawood handle on this knife is comfortable and effortlessly stylish.
+The knife also comes with a blade guard for added protection when your knife is not in use, so it can be stored safely in a drawer rather than taking space in the knife block.
+The high carbon stainless steel blade is unrivaled for its sharpness and durability, and our tester thought it looked way nicer than its price would suggest.

-While the blade is certainly on the longer side, it’s great for large cuts, like brisket or smoked fish.
+While the blade is certainly on the longer side, it’s great for large cuts, like brisket, ham, or a large turkey breast.
 For smaller, more precise cuts, like a roast chicken, this might be too much blade.
 The knife comes with a lifetime warranty, and the way that it’s constructed is intended for a lifetime of heavy use.
-Users are extremely impressed by the quality and presentation of this pristine knife, noting that it also makes for a great gift for any food-loving friend.

 Blade Length: 12 inches